Collisionless shocks in laboratory astrophysics experiments: Introduction

-Both the electrostatic and electromagnetic shocks can also be generated when an intense laser is incident on an overdense plasma target \cite{Forslund:1970aa,Silva:2004aa,Fiuza:2012aa,Ruyer:2015aa}.
-In this configuration, the laser ponderomotive force heats the electrons and launches an electrostatic shock at the target surface~\cite{Forslund:1970aa,Silva:2004aa}.
+Both electrostatic and electromagnetic shocks can also be generated when an intense laser is incident on an overdense plasma target \cite{Silva:2004aa,Fiuza:2012aa,Ruyer:2015aa,Bhadoria2019}.
+In this configuration, the laser ponderomotive force heats the electrons and launches an electrostatic shock at the target surface~\cite{Silva:2004aa}.
+Due to the difference in the electron and ion masses, there is a longitudinal electric field present at the shock-front which can reflect the background ions leading to ion acceleration \cite{Haberberger:2012aa,Fiuza:2012ab,*Fiuza:2013aa,Ruyer:2015aa,Bhadoria2019}.
 The hot electrons then propagate inside the target and while traversing through the target they excite a return plasma current.
 These counter-propagating electronic currents get filamented due to the Weibel instability and a strong magnetic field is generated.
-Due to this strong magnetic field generation, the electrostatic shock evolves and enters the electromagnetic phase of the shock formation~\cite{Fiuza:2012aa,Ruyer:2015aa}.
-If the incident laser intensity is high $(I_0>10^{18}\,\textrm{W/cm}^{2})$, the target surface also moves because of the hole-boring effect.
-Due to the difference in the electron and ion masses, there is a longitudinal electric field present at the shock-front which can reflect the background ions leading to ion acceleration \cite{Haberberger:2012aa,Fiuza:2012ab,*Fiuza:2013aa,Ruyer:2015aa}.
-The onset and dynamics of the return plasma current is crucial in this scheme.
-The return plasma current is dense and has a rather low velocity.
-Hence, collisions between the plasma electrons and background plasma ions become important.
-This necessitates the inclusion of the collisions in the return plasma current as the dynamics of the Weibel instability is considerably changed in such a case.
-This can affect the shock formation and hence the resulting ion acceleration in this case.
+Due to this strong magnetic field generation, the electrostatic shock evolves and enters the electromagnetic phase of the shock formation~\cite{Stockem:2014ab,*Bret:2013aa,Ruyer:2015aa}.
+If the incident laser intensity is high $(I_0>10^{18}\,\textrm{W/cm}^{2})$, there is further compression of the plasma density at the interaction surface and the target surface also moves because of the hole-boring effect.
+Considerations of the plasma density compression at the interaction surface and the fact that the return plasma current is dense and has a low velocity, necessitate including collisions in the plasma dynamics.
+Although the shocks in the astrophysical scenarios are collisionless, the same can not be always true for the shocks generated in the laboratory astrophysics experiments.
+This calls for investigating the influence of collisions on the collisionless shock formation and consequently the ion acceleration in laser-plasma interaction.